empasquer/springboot-vue-template/README.md

 - [ ] Rename the folder to match your project.
 - [ ] Refactor the project name, application name, and metadata as needed.
 - [ ] GO TO `compose.yml` and change all environmental variables to your own (⚠️ messes with the test data)
+- [ ] In that same file, make sure to comment and uncomment which profile you want to use (details in file)
 - [ ] Review and modify the provided data examples in the `data/` directory.
 - [ ] Check the `src/configs` folder:
     - `InitDataExample.java`: Examples for populating your database with JPA.